cgiff9/tmfuck/README.md

 ### Verbose Mode
 The '-v' verbose mode will print each transition/tape change to a new set of lines, while the '-p' verbose mode will print these changes in-place.

 Understand that verbose mode adds significant overhead to the machine engine.
-A machine takes little time to compute normally may take an enormous amount of time to finish in verbose mode, especially depending on your specific terminal's settings.
+A machine that takes little time to compute normally may take an enormous amount of time to finish in verbose mode, especially depending on your specific terminal's settings.

 ## Regex
 Using the '-r' argument, a regex string may be supplied